Skip to main content

 Cross-country skiing

-Verbier has four designated cross-country skiing circuits, which vary in length from 2.4 km to 6 km and are suitable for skating of classic style cross country skiing.
+Verbier has a number of designated cross-country circuits, which vary in length from 2.4km to 6km and are suitable for skating of classic style cross-country skiing.
 You can hire XC ski boots and lightweight skis and poles fairly inexpensively from most sports shops in Verbier.
-Find your way around with the cross country skiing maps.
+Find your way around with the cross-country skiing maps

 Handi-ski